1. The Vardhana dynasty is also called the ____________.

 Explanation: Harsha shifted from Shaivism to Mahayana Buddhism later in life.

-70. Harsha also maintained religious tolerance towards:
+70. Harsha also maintained religious tolerance towards ____________.

 A) Shaivism